moov-io/customers/README.md

 [FFIEC Bank Secrecy Act - Customer Identification Program](https://www.fdic.gov/regulations/examinations/bsa/ffiec_cip.pdf)

 Docs: [docs](https://moov-io.github.io/customers/) | [API Endpoints](https://moov-io.github.io/customers/api/) | [Admin API Endpoints](https://moov-io.github.io/customers/admin/)

-## Project Status

-Moov Customers has been deprecated in favor of a more direct service for uploading ACH files.
-We’ve also realized that KYC/KYB, data modeling, workflows, and risk analysis are difficult to open-source.
-We are interested in hearing how you have solved these problems internally and want to develop something in the open.

 ## Getting Started